AntHaa78/Quiz/README.md

 # Quiz

-When learning languages it can be both smart and fun to sometimes focus on precise area of vocabulary, so here is a program to answer this need.
+When learning languages it can be both smart and fun to sometimes focus on precise areas of vocabulary, so here is a program to answer this need.

 Two ways of playing a Fin/Eng translation quiz.